caitlinw29/bbc-clone/README.md

 ## Purpose and Goals

-The purpose of this mini-project is to practice using CSS Grid primarily, plus Flexbox as needed.
+The purpose of this mini-project is to practice using CSS Grid.

 The main goal is to create a web page that shows different news articles in a responsive layout.